-Commercial property insurance covers damages to commercial property that result from natural disasters, theft, fires, and other hazards.
+Commercial property insurance covers damages that result from natural disasters, theft, fires, and other hazards.
 It protects commercial property in much the same way that personal property insurance protects homeowners.
 One important difference, though, is that commercial property insurance premiums are usually tax-deductible for business owners.

 Commercial property insurance covers a lot of the same things as personal property insurance, including damages caused by fires, storms, and theft.
 Certain natural disasters, like earthquakes and floods, aren't covered under traditional commercial property insurance, but you can add on protection through separate policies.